See the Sea

 Having stated this, a lot of corrective measures have been implemented in various coastal regions of the world.
-However, these associations and reserves are not given the amount of credit they deserve.
-Unfortunately, most people are not aware that such associations exist.
+Marine conservation organizations and reserves are not given the amount of credit they should be.
+SOUL aims at creating awareness through education and spreading word about what these organizations have been working towards.
 My hope is that if people are more aware of the possibility of making a change, they will extend their support and help preserve the marine ecosystem for their future generations.

 Who am I reaching out to?